Phone or Text | 416.272.3370

 Yes, indeed.
 The best and most useful Canadian-authored text is by Toronto-based parliamentarian James Lochrie (pictured), entitled Meeting Procedures: Parliamentary Law and Rules of Order for the 21st Century (Rowman & Littlefield, Lanham Md, 2003; available from amazon.ca and indigo.ca.)
 At 216 pages, it is a modern, simplified and jargon-free codification of parliamentary procedure that has now been adopted by a number of municipal councils as their parliamentary authority.

 Although the author is Canadian, the book is applicable to the meetings of any organization, regardless of the country in which they are held.
 Jim Lochrie is a former President of the American Institute of Parliamentarians and has acted as parliamentarian to clients in both the United States and Canada.
-(Technically, since Lochrie was a member of the authorship team of the AIP Standard Code, that book might properly be considered at least partly Canadian, too!)
+He was also a co-author of the first edition of the AIP Standard Code.

 The first Canadian parliamentary authority intended for a general readership was published in 1894 by Sir John George Bourinot, Clerk of the Canadian House of Commons from 1880 until his death in 1902.
 The manual continued to be updated after his death, and is now published as Bourinot's Rules of Order, with the most recent (fourth) edition by Geoffrey Stanford issued in 1995.
 The 109-page book contains what are now quite dated sections on the rules of the House of Commons and corporate meetings, as well as information intended for not-for-profit groups.